Frieze or Plush Carpet — What's Really The Better Choice?

 What Is Frieze Carpet?

 Frieze also tends to be less expensive to install than plush carpets.
-Although you can roll it out traditionally like plush carpet, you can also purchase options that all you to install it as a series of tiles joined together rather than "wall-to-wall" carpeting.
+Although you can roll it out traditionally like plush carpet, you can also purchase options to install it as a series of tiles joined together rather than "wall-to-wall" carpeting.
 These "tile-type" options also allow the customization of a room with different styles, colors, and patterns.
-Another benefit is that if you choose a "tile style," frieze carpet, it allows for you only to replace a small section of the carpet vs. the entire room if a section becomes damaged.
+Another benefit is that if you choose a "tile style" frieze carpet, it allows you only to replace a small section of the carpet vs. the entire room if a section becomes damaged.
 This option cuts down on costs as well.
 You can even buy an extra box of the tiles at the time of installation to have on hand for these situations where you may need the replacement of a small section.